seanclz/assignment_named_entities/README.md

 This section contains more information about **[this function](https://github.com/seanclz/assignment_named_entities/blob/main/helpers.py)** and what it is trying to catch.

-You can test the function on your own by using this simple code:
+You can test the function on your own by customizing this simple code:

 ```bash
 nlp = spacy.load('en_core_web_sm')